The Lo Times

 The chile program is strong!

 I know what you’re thinking.
-Kabawa is a prix-fixe spot — not typically a haven for dishes that’ll wreak havoc if you compulsively scratch your eyes.
+Kabawa is a prix-fixe spot — not typically a haven for dishes that’ll wreak havoc on mucus membranes if you need to scratch your eyes.

 But here’s the thing: Kabawa is also a Caribbean restaurant.
 A place where the martinis are spiked with coconut water.
 Where the caviar is paired with plantains.